Sleep Medicine

 How FFC evaluates sleep

-Relevant testing includes home sleep apnea testing, home sleep EEG monitoring for detailed sleep architecture analysis, cortisol rhythm testing, thyroid panel, sex hormones, and melatonin.
+Both studies are completed at home over one to two nights and include a results consultation with Dr. Boesler.
+Where sleep disruption has systemic drivers, additional testing may include cortisol rhythm, thyroid panel, sex hormones, and melatonin.
 The Foundational Health Evaluation includes a sleep efficiency component that produces a quantified sleep score as part of the complete Total Health Score.
-Learn more about functional testing at FFC →

 Where to start

-• Patients with an existing sleep study who feel their results were not fully addressed may be candidates for the Direct Health Program.
-Learn more about the Direct Health Program →
+Patients with an existing sleep study who feel their results were not fully addressed may be candidates for the Direct Health Program.
+Learn more →

-• Patients who want a complete whole-body baseline that includes a sleep efficiency assessment may prefer to begin with the Foundational Health Evaluation.
-Learn more about the Foundational Health Evaluation →
+Patients who want a comprehensive whole-body baseline that includes a sleep efficiency assessment may prefer to begin with the Foundational Health Evaluation.
+Learn more →